How satisfied are you with your job?

 (YouGov)

-Almost two-thirds of UK adults said they would rather have a low-paid job they loved than a better-paid role they hated.
+As of 2021, the average salary in the UK is £25,971 per year.
+However, almost two-thirds of UK adults said they would rather have a low-paid job they loved than a better-paid role they hated.
 Fancy that!

 (CV Library)